openshift/ci-docs/content/en/docs/how-tos/onboarding-a-new-component.md

 * openshift-s2i
 * operator-framework

-If you are onboarding a new component in one of these orgs, you do not need to configure webhooks individually for your repository, please continue on to the next section.
+If you are onboarding a new component in one of these orgs, you do not need to configure webhooks individually for your repository, please continue on to the [Prow Configuration](#prow-configuration) section.

 #### Token Retrieval